ashleyteow/spreadsheet-app/README.md

 Todo List:
 - Cleanup Model
     - Reference region A1: B2
-    - The ability for a formula to take in cells
-    - Less than function class
     - direct or indirect cyclic inferences
 - Assignment 6 things
     - update main() method to handle textual and jswing views